3-Dimensional TQFTs From Non-Semisimple Modular Categories: Introduction

 where the coefficients $\calD$ and $\delta$ are related to stabilization coefficients as explained in Section \ref{SS:3-manifold_invariants}.
 We show in Theorem \ref{T:admissible_closed_3-manifold_invariant} that this is indeed an invariant of the pair $(M,T)$.
 When $\calC$ is semisimple its only non-zero ideal is $\calI = \calC$, its only non-zero trace, up to scalar, is $\rmt = \tr_\calC$, and $\rmL'_{\calC,\calI}$ recovers the standard Reshetikhin-Turaev invariant.
 When $\calC$ is the representation category of a twist non-degenerate finite-dimensional unimodular ribbon Hopf algebra, then $\rmL'_{\calC,\calI}$ generalizes the renormalized Hennings invariant of \cite{DGP17}, whose construction was performed in the special case $\calI = \Proj(\calC)$.

 The second construction of this paper requires a framework which is slightly more rigid.
-Indeed, in order to extend the renormalized Lyubashenko invariant to a TQFT $\rmV_\calC : \adCob_\calC \to \Vect_\Bbbk$, we need to assume $\calC$ is also factorizable, and we also need to pick the ideal $\calI = \Proj(\calC)$ as a domain for our modified trace~$\rmt$.
-Then, the universal construction of \cite{BHMV95} provides a general procedure for the definition of a functorial extension of $\rmL'_\calC := \rmL'_{\calC,\Proj(\calC)}$.
+Indeed, in order to extend the renormalized Lyubashenko invariant to a TQFT $\rmV_\calC : \adCob_\calC \to \Vect_\Bbbk$, we need to assume $\calC$ is also factorizable\footnote{The assumption is used in Lemma~\ref{L:cutting}, and is crucial for proving monoidality of the TQFT.}, and we also need to pick the ideal $\calI = \Proj(\calC)$ as the domain of our modified trace~$\rmt$.
+Then, the universal construction of \cite{BHMV95} provides a general procedure for the definition of a functorial extension of $\rmL'_\calC := \smash{\rmL'_{\calC,\Proj(\calC)}}$.
 Just like in \cite{DGP17}, we work with a category $\adCob_\calC$ of admissible cobordisms.
 Decorations for objects are essentially provided by embedded sets of blue marked points carrying framings, orientations, and labels, which is what we get when we intersect transversely a surface with a bichrome graph inside a closed 3-manifold, if we avoid all red edges.
 Consequently, decorations for morphisms are essentially provided by bichrome graphs properly embedded into cobordisms, although not by arbitrary ones.
 Indeed, we require the presence of a blue edge labeled by a projective object of $\calC$, but only for connected components which are disjoint from the incoming boundary.
 This means for example that coevaluation morphisms for surfaces without points labeled by projective objects of $\calC$ are not allowed in our construction, while evaluation morphisms are.
-With this definition in place, we can consider for every decorated surface $\bbSigma \in \adCob_\calC$ vector spaces $\calV(\bbSigma)$ and $\calV'(\bbSigma)$ freely generated by cobordisms of the form $\bbM_{\bbSigma} : \varnothing \to \bbSigma$ and of the form $\bbM'_{\bbSigma} : \bbSigma \to \varnothing$, respectively.
+With this definition in place, we can apply the universal construction of \cite{BHMV95}, and consider for every decorated surface $\bbSigma \in \adCob_\calC$ vector spaces $\calV(\bbSigma)$ and $\calV'(\bbSigma)$ freely generated by cobordisms of the form $\bbM_{\bbSigma} : \varnothing \to \bbSigma$ and of the form $\bbM'_{\bbSigma} : \bbSigma \to \varnothing$, respectively.
 The state space $\rmV_\calC(\bbSigma)$ of $\bbSigma$ is then defined as the quotient of $\calV(\bbSigma)$ with respect to the radical of the bilinear form $\langle \cdot,\cdot \rangle_{\bbSigma} : \calV'(\bbSigma) \times \calV(\bbSigma) \to \Bbbk$ determined by